French tycoon Tapie acquitted over huge Sarkozy-era payout

+The decision draws a line under a two-decade legal saga that entangled a slew of senior officials, including former president Nicolas Sarkozy and Lagarde, who has just been named the next head of the European Central Bank.

-The 76-year-old former Socialist minister, who rose from humble beginnings to build up a sporting and media empire, was not in court on health grounds following a resurgence of cancer.
+Tapie, a 76-year-old former Socialist minister who rose from humble beginnings to build up a sporting and media empire, was put on trial in March for fraud and misuse of public funds.

-Tapie was put on trial in March in the latest chapter of a two-decade legal saga that has embroiled a slew of senior officials, including former president Nicolas Sarkozy and Lagarde.

-"Today the court has delivered a verdict with rare independence that is exceptionally clear and it is ... of immense satisfaction for us and a huge relief," a lawyer for Tapie, Herve Temime, told reporters.
+"It just proves that you must always, always fight until the very end," said Tapie.

+If found guilty he could have faced a five-year jail term.
+Currently diagnosed with cancer of the stomach and oesophagus, he was not in court for health reasons.

-The case centres on a payment of 404 million euros ($454 million) that was awarded to him in 2008 by a government arbitration panel.
+The case centred on a payment of 404 million euros ($453 million) that was awarded to him in 2008 by a government arbitration panel.

-The panel found he had been the victim of fraud when he sold his stake in the Adidas in 1993 to state-run French bank Credit Lyonnais, which was found to have undervalued the sportswear brand.
+The panel judged he had been the victim of fraud when he sold his stake in the Adidas sports apparel company in 1993 to state-run French bank Credit Lyonnais, which was found to have undervalued the sportswear brand.

-The amount sent shockwaves through France, but was soon tainted by allegations that the ruling panel had been biased in Tapie's favour amid questions as to why the dispute was settled in arbitration, rather than in court.
+The scale of the damages paid to him sent shockwaves through France, but the ruling was soon tainted by allegations that the panel had been biased in Tapie's favour amid questions as to why the dispute was settled in arbitration, rather than in court.

 Lagarde, who was economy minister at the time, decided not to appeal the ruling -- a decision for which she was later found guilty of negligence by a court that rules on cases of ministerial misconduct.